MmdrzaCo/blockbook-bitcoin/README.md

 See above how to reduce the memory footprint, delete the database files and run the import again.

 Check [this](https://github.com/trezor/blockbook/issues/89) or [this](https://github.com/trezor/blockbook/issues/147) issue for more info.

-#### Running on Ubuntu

-[This issue](https://github.com/trezor/blockbook/issues/45) discusses how to run Blockbook on Ubuntu.
-If you have some additional experience with Blockbook on Ubuntu, please add it to [this issue](https://github.com/trezor/blockbook/issues/45).

 #### My coin implementation is reporting parse errors when importing blockchain